 I am married, but my post breakup feelings exist

 I did marry R eventually, but in some moments of honesty, I admit to myself that S was better than R in satisfying me.
 Still, in a heartbeat, I will choose R because my love for him is beyond sexual connection.
 No regrets there.

-Being with someone who cares about you and loves you is way better than wallowing in your sadness and facing the loneliness after breakup alone for weeks, months and years.
+Being with someone who cares about you and loves you is way better than wallowing in your sadness and facing loneliness after a breakup alone for weeks, months and years.
 Allow yourself to get the love and attention you deserve.

 You may feel sad, angry, lonely, happy all at once.
-After a breakup your emotions are all over the place, and you need to acknowledge all these feelings to properly get over someone.
+After a breakup, your emotions are all over the place, and you need to acknowledge all these feelings to properly get over someone.

 It depends on how much time you give yourself to process all your emotions.
 Typically, after two weeks you should start feeling better.